lvilnis/BibtexParser/README.txt

 Copyright (c) 2012, Luke Vilnis
 All rights reserved.

-Note: the latest and most bug-free version of this parser now live in the Factorie machine learning library.
+Note: the latest and most bug-free version of this parser now lives in the Factorie machine learning library.

 Redistribution and use in source and binary forms, with or without